 Instead of just seeing occupational safety as hazards and costs which should be controlled and limited, another viewpoint is to embrace it as an untapped opportunity.

 Companies of all forms and from all fields should really take a look at their occupational safety.
-Adapting and learning from failure is crucial if a company is looking to improve processes in the VUCA world.
+Adapting and learning from failure is crucial if a company is looking to improve processes.

-All the previously mentioned reasons are enough to drive a possible change needed at a workplace.
+All the previously mentioned reasons are enough to drive a possible change needed at the workplace.
 We are also living in an era when anyone can update their social media profiles of bad management experiences or post a review of the company to Glassdoor.com.
 No company should want a possible future recruit to read online that the workplace is not investing in occupational safety.
-In that scenario it might lead to a situation where the HR department receives less and fewer applications from good candidates.
+In that scenario, it might lead to a situation where the HR department receives fewer and fewer applications from good candidates.

-If you are looking for a tool to engage employees in reporting on occupational safety, have a look at incy.io.
-Incy.io is lowering the threshold on reporting, enables two-way communications with reporters, has option for anonymous reporting on sensitive matters, is customisable to your organisation's needs and a lot more.
+If you are looking for a tool to engage employees in reporting on occupational safety, look at the Falcony platform.
+Falcony is lowering the threshold on reporting, enables two-way communications with reporters, has an option for anonymous reporting on sensitive matters, is customisable to your organisation's needs and a lot more.
 Start your FREE Trial today to see how it could help your organisation: